pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more user-defined, suppressable, switch or notification outputs with values dependent upon the collated alarm states of notifications in the digest.
+Thirdly, the plugin operates zero or more user-defined, suppressable, switch or notification outputs with values dependent upon the consolidated alarm states of notifications in the digest.
 Outputs can be individually suppressed by the appearance of a transient true value on a specified key allowing the easy implementation of a 'silence alarm' function.